tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 ### New Puzzle Ideas ###
 - Can sharpen and clean sword in mouse hole - maybe only way to get past goblin
-- need a non-shrunken ruby to pay for sword sharpening (turns up nose at cheese and calls it common)
+- need a non-shrunken ruby to pay for sword sharpening (turns up nose at cheese - says he never touches it because it gives him indigestion)
 - mini Zork maze to get to blacksmith mouse
 - maybe random mouse keeps appearing and if you give it cheese it runs off and can be followed to the blacksmith
 - maybe mouse in maze is from Who Moved my Cheese
 - references to grafitti in maze?? (e.g. "what would you do if you weren't afraid?")
 - Potion cabinet => maze => sharpen payment; cabinet: Royal Potions Maker: Danni Igotyour , potion: 867-5 => combo
+	- Give clues - mention that you hear a boppy tune in your head on description; give some lyrics after 5th attempt
+- Sign on mousehole mentions royal blacksmith and royal baker
+- Can only find royal baker by NOT taking the signed "exit" route from the blacksmith (easy east)
+- Machine in bakery makes cheese (for mouse) or biscuits (for hedgehog) by adding ingredients and pushing correct button
+	- Need to have "hatch" closed in order to run machine
+	- Takes 3 turns to create food
+	- if start biscuits turn after starting cheese then 5 turns later produces cheesecake! (only once - machine brakes after)
+	- Everyone wants cheesecake!
+Can be used to solve any creature puzzle (even goblin) and takes 5 turns to eat
+- potion shrinks for set turn count (can only drink twice); toes tingle just before you expand
+	- 3 turns of shrink in Main Hall; 30 turns in mouse hole
+	- maybe 2 potions in cabinet

 5.x Additional rooms
 	Have portait of Willie revealed in throne room and give player mouse hole and time travel quest